Here are some things that happened since last week’s update.

 Possible content injection via user preferred names

-Projectify tries to respect user’s preferred names, and does not place a lot of restrictions on what users can enter there, given that it is only visible inside of a trusted workspace environment and not to the general public.
+Projectify tries to respect user’s preferred names, and doesn’t place a lot of restrictions on what users can enter there.
+User’s preferred names are only visible inside of a trusted workspace environment and not to the general public.

-On the other hand, a preferred name can show up in some emails, such as when a user is invited to become a workspace’s team member.
-While we only send plain text emails and therefore do not have the risk of XSS injections into email templates, we can not control what an email client does with plain text emails when it renders them.
+A preferred name can show up in some emails, such as when someone invites a user to become a workspace team member.
+We only send plain text emails and there’s no risk of XSS injections in plain text email templates.
+Yet, we can’t control what an email client does with plain text emails when it renders them.

-If a preferred name contains a domain name or is URL-like, some email clients automatically turn them into clickable links.
+If a preferred name contains a domain name or is web address-like, some email clients automatically turn them into clickable links.
 We want to prevent users from linking to external resources where it could be misleading, especially in emails.

 Other changes